 Increased efficiency through automation

 One of the main advantages is the improvement in Efficiency and productivity in facility management.
-Thanks to the Automation processes and the centralised management of information can save municipal administrations time and resources.
+Through the Automation Processes and centralised information management can save municipal administrations time and resources.

 Transparency and traceability

-In addition, a CAFM system contribute to the Transparency and traceability of facility management activities, which in turn leads to better decision-making.
+In addition, a CAFM system contribute to the Transparency and improve the traceability of facility management activities, which in turn leads to better decision-making.

 Optimum utilisation of resources and cost savings

-Another important benefit of CAFM implementation is the improvement in resource utilisation.
-By centrally managing resources such as space utilisation, inventory and maintenance requirements, city administrations can ensure that their resources are used optimally.
-This can lead to cost savings while ensuring that users' needs are met.
+Another important advantage of CAFM implementation is the improvement in resource utilisation.
+The centralised management of resources such as room utilisation, Inventory and maintenance requirements, municipal administrations can ensure that their resources are used optimally.
+This can lead to cost savings while ensuring that user needs are met.

 Challenges in the introduction of CAFM in municipal administrations